Machine Learning for Shipwreck Segmentation from Side Scan Sonar Imagery: Dataset and Benchmark: Background

 \subsection{Synthetic Datasets for Sonar}

-Simulation can produce low-cost, diverse, and labeled datasets for sonar image understanding \cite{doi:10.1080/01691864.2021.1873845, CERQUEIRA2020101086, sethuraman2023stars, lee2018deep}.
-Many simulators use ray-tracing techniques to render arbitrary 3D meshes \cite{sethuraman2023stars, CERQUEIRA2020101086}, while others use style-transfer techniques to mimic the noise and sensor models of sonars \cite{lee2018deep, SUNG2019291}.
-Although simulated data can help mitigate training data scarcity, it is still desirable to \textit{evaluate} the performance of vision algorithms on a real test dataset.
+Simulation can produce low-cost, diverse, and labeled datasets for sonar image understanding \citep{doi:10.1080/01691864.2021.1873845, CERQUEIRA2020101086, sethuraman2023stars, lee2018deep}.
+Many simulators use ray-tracing techniques to render arbitrary 3D meshes \citep{sethuraman2023stars, CERQUEIRA2020101086}, while others use style-transfer techniques to mimic the noise and sensor models of sonars \citep{lee2018deep, SUNG2019291}.
+Methods that train solely on simulated data encounter a \textit{sim-to-real gap} between simulated sonar imagery and real imagery, which leads to reduced performance when testing on real data \citep{sethuraman}.
+Prior work has studied the sim-to-real gap and techniques for reducing it \citep{sethuraman2023stars}.
+Although simulated data can help mitigate training data scarcity, it is still desirable to \textit{evaluate} the performance of vision algorithms on a real test dataset for deployment in the real world.
 AI4Shipwrecks addresses this gap by leveraging the natural diversity of shipwreck sites in TBNMS.
 We present a dataset representative of real shipwreck sites an AUV could encounter during autonomous surveys.
+We also release pixel-wise segmentation labels of shipwreck sites to enable thorough evaluation of machine learning methods for the task of shipwreck segmentation in real environments.